microsoft/qsharp/katas/content/multi_qubit_systems/prepare_basis_state/solution.md

-﻿### Solution

-The starting state can be represented as follows:
+﻿The starting state can be represented as follows:
 $$ \begin{bmatrix} 1 \\\ 0 \\\ 0 \\\ 0 \end{bmatrix} = |0\rangle \otimes |0\rangle $$

 The goal state can be represented as follows: